-Forest Fancies was the newest Pyrex Ware pattern in 1981.
+Forest Fancies became the newest Pyrex Ware pattern in early 1981.
 It took the place of blue Homestead, which has a similar background colour and had been recently discontinued.
 Differing from many Pyrex patterns, Forest Fancies does not have an alternating colour scheme, and all pieces are speckled beige with a brown pattern.
-Unlike Homestead, plain clear lids were always provided for Forest Fancies casseroles.
+Unlike Homestead, plain clear lids were always provided with Forest Fancies casseroles.

 This pattern appeared at a time when the variety of opal Pyrex items had been significantly diminished, and the full range encompasses only nesting bowl sets and 470/480 casseroles.
 Most Pyrex opal ware products were discontinued during 1986, and Forest Fancies was among them.
 It was designed by Marc G. Rubin.

 All shapes & sizes in Forest Fancies.
 Image from 1981 brochure.

 Co-ordinating glass counter-savers from Vance Industries were also offered, but for some reason, catalogues and packaging state the pattern name as "Mushroom" instead.
 These products are clear glass with a beige plastic coating applied to the back.